-Make adjustment until flame size and activity suits your personal preference, and then retighten screws on adjustment control.
+Loosen screws and make adjustment according to vent chart.
+Make adjustment until flame size and activity suits your personal preference, and then retighten the screws.

 NOTE: In the Commonwealth of Massachusetts, the word damper shall be replaced with the words flue restrictor.